chartinger/Catroweb-Symfony/docs/api/authentication.md

 ## Registration of a new user
 >

-Given the next generated token will be "`rrrrrrrrrrr`"

 When I POST the following parameters to "`/pocketcode/api/loginOrRegister/loginOrRegister.json`":

 | Name | Value |